Japan's October CPI falls at sharpest pace in over 9 years amid pandemic

 The index last marked a 0.7% slip in March 2011, when a massive quake and tsunami struck northeastern Japan.

+"The fall looks big because of the Go To Travel campaign and the petering out of the tax hike impact," said Yasunari Ueno, chief market economist at Mizuho Securities Co., adding that the underlying trend for the CPI is weak.

+The government may be in a dilemma because the discount campaign is aimed at reviving demand and the economy but it negatively affects prices, according to Ueno.

-The Go To Travel program, launched in July to partially subsidize Japan residents’ domestic travel expenses, has been a drag on CPI in recent months.
+The program, launched in July to partially subsidize Japan residents' domestic travel expenses, has been a drag on CPI in recent months.

 Starting in October, the tourism-boosting scheme was expanded to cover trips to and from Tokyo, the only place that had been excluded due to its relatively high number of coronavirus infections.